DanWilliams24/Mediconnect/README.md

 Note 1: In order to address the problem of filtering false traffic from other sources outside a protest, one can make use of the geographic data twilio sends with requests.
 Twilio's geographic data provides the city, state/province, postal code(zipcode), and country attached to a specific phone number.

+Considerations for AWS changeover
+1. Remember to change Databases over to an empty production database.
+URL found in .env must change too.